huanyushi/huanyushi.github.io/_posts/2024/2024-04-05-particle-operators.md

 {: .prompt-tip}

 ## 2. Two particle operators
-The operators which involve sum over two particles are known as two particle operators
+The operators which involve sum over two particles are known as two-particle  operators

 $$
 \begin{equation}